Talisik/carabao/README.md

 #### Setting Up settings.py

-A typical settings.py file inherits from the base Settings class, following the approach shown in the sample settings file:
+A typical settings.py file inherits from the base Settings class:

 ```python
 from carabao import Settings as S